<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3209473&amp;fmt=gif">

 If your scans are coming out degraded or incomplete — and the problem continues even in a dark room with no daylight or interior lights — the cause is likely not lighting.
 On S100 scanners, a known issue is that Windows audio driver settings, specifically enhancements applied to the Xbox NUI Sensor microphone, can interfere with the depth capture process.

-Fix: Disable Audio Enhancements on All Input Devices
+Fix: Disable Audio Enhancements on the Microphone

 Once you have done this for all microphones, run a new test scan and check whether quality has improved.